 For years, I was the sort of man other men simply re-noticed.
 One hundred and thirty-five pounds, still torturing that same mouse-colored hair that defied all attempts at discipline.
 Not a compelling package.
 I was a year into my studies—MBA and Public Health—and had already survived four on-again, off-again years with my first significant other.
 So, I knew the mechanics of love and relationships, but I had never been pursued.
 Certainly not by anyone like Charlie.

-Charlie was the live embodiment of Prince Eric from Disney’s Little Mermaid.
-I start my description with this, because Charlie was a statement.
-Striking.
+Charlie was the live embodiment of Prince Eric from Disney’s Little Mermaid - and in many ways, the gay ideal.
+I start my description with this, because Charlie was a so striking.
 Everyone immediately loved and adored him.

 Who could resist that smile, those sparkling blue eyes?

 I chose the metaphor of Prince for Charlie because that was the role closest to the one he occupied in New Orleans gay society.
-The community there had developed almost as a dark mirror image of the city’s high society—formal, hierarchical, and seemingly ancient, a Gilded Age microcosm.
-With his youth, charm and good looks, Charlie had become its favored son, adored by all of its social arbiters.
+The community there had developed almost as a dark mirror image of the city’s high society—formal, hierarchical, and seemingly ancient.
+With his youth, charm and good looks, Charlie had become its favored son, adored by all its social arbiters.

 It only helps explain why I was so gobsmacked to be pursued by him.
-At the time, Disney’s Beauty and the Beast seemed a more fitting metaphor for our pairing.
-A ludicrous match.
+At the time, Disney’s Beauty and the Beast seemed a more fitting metaphor for our pairing - this seemingly absurd match.
 But maybe, given the transformation I would soon undertake, it’s a perfect one.

 I held my own against the upper crust of his society friends.
 I grew to be accepted, befriended.
 But probably because of the sheer, unlikely audacity of our match—my distinct lack of equal appearance and charm—many of his closest friends offered me their pity disguised as sympathy: “How tough it must be,” they’d voice, “to be the ‘other’... the one cursed to live in the shadow of the shining light that is Charlie.”

-After over a year, Charlie asked me to move to New Orleans to live with him.
+After over a year, Charlie asked me to move in with him in New Orleans.
 He had never lasted more than a few months with anyone.
 He had never lived with anyone.
 He had certainly never presented anyone for approval by the courts of New Orleans gay society.
 The acceptance felt like victory.
 Coincidentally, I had been recruited by Caremark for a job there, so the move was on.

-So, I left Birmingham on December 6th, 1990.
+I left Birmingham on December 6th, 1990.
 I left the deepest friendships I had ever known.
 I left my academic and professional careers.
-I left my volunteer work at BAO.
+I left my volunteer work at Birmingham AIDS Outreach.
 I left it all to become “Charlie’s boyfriend.”

 So, on December 28th, 1990, I abruptly broke it off with Charlie.
 I’m certain he thought, It must just be a case of cold feet.
 Who could imagine that the partner he’d chosen—the one blessed to be with him—would ever leave?
 Never.